mspnp/iaas-baseline/README.md

    The spoke creation will emit the following:

      * `appGwPublicIpAddress` - The Public IP address of the Azure Application Gateway (WAF) that will receive traffic for your workload.
-     * `spokeVnetResourceId` - The resource ID of the Virtual network where the VMs, App Gateway, and related resources will be deployed.
+     * `vnetResourceId` - The resource ID of the Virtual network where the VMs, App Gateway, and related resources will be deployed.
 E.g. `/subscriptions/[id]/resourceGroups/rg-iaas/providers/Microsoft.Network/virtualNetworks/vnet-vnet-00`
      * `vmssSubnetResourceIds` - The resource IDs of the Virtual network subnets for the VMs.
 E.g. `[ /subscriptions/[id]/resourceGroups/rg-iaas/providers/Microsoft.Network/virtualNetworks/vnet-vnet-00/subnet/snet-frontend, /subscriptions/[id]/resourceGroups/rg-iaas/providers/Microsoft.Network/virtualNetworks/vnet-vnet-00/subnet/snet-backend ]`

 ### 3. Deploying the VMs and Workload